me-when102/helloGMP/docs/API-hello_mpq.md

 # HelloGMP: `hello_mpq`
 The `hello_mpq` module is one of the main libraries of the **helloGMP** library which provides big and exact rational number arithmetic.
 How `hello_mpq` works depends on the foundations of the `hello_mpz` module's arithmetic foundations, therefore its performance is significantly slower in asymptotic complexity.

-> NOTE: This document is working in progress, you can use the source code and learn it yourself.

 ## ✨ Features of `hello_mpq`
 - **Arithmetic operators**: Overloaded `+`, `-`, `*`, `/`, and unary `-`
 - **Comparison operators**: Overloaded `>`, `>=`, `==`, `<=`, `<`